kadena-community/kadena.js/packages/apps/docs/src/docs/kadena/glossary.md

 come with a user interface and are designed to provide some kind of practical utility.

-## DeFi
+### decentralized finance (DeFi)

-Decentralized Finance.
 Financial services and applications that are not, or mostly not, controlled centrally, as in Centralized Finance.
 For example, Uniswap is a decentralized exchange, versus Coinbase which is a centralized exchange.

-## DM
+### distributed autonomous organization (DAO)

-Direct message.
-When contacting someone directly and not in a public group.
-For example, 'I'll send you the spreadsheet link in a DM'.
+Generally, refers to a method of management that has rules coded in software and that has decision making which is not centralized or hierarchical.&#x20;

 ## Gas